 Ryaton footwear is made with leather, and for a good reason.
 It's the best way to go when making an all purpose shoe.
 A fully leather shoe forms to the shape of your foot like a second (and third and fourth) skin.
 It absorbs moisture that builds up inside the shoe during wear, and keeps your feet dry and happy, even if you're in them all day.
 With proper care, a leather shoe will outlast virtually all other footwear, and look better while doing so.
-For these reasons we believe leather is unparalleled as a material for making footwear.
+For these reasons I believe leather is unparalleled as a material for making footwear.
 But leather is still a complicated material.

 Ethics and the Environment